Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 We are going step-by-step to discover how much fun taking photos up-close can be.
 Let's jump in…

 Let's get the obvious out of the way and properly define macro photography.
-From Wikipedia:
+According to Wikipedia:

 Macro photography, is extreme close-up photography, usually of very small subjects and living organisms like insects, in which the size of the subject in the photograph is greater than life size.